Warázu language

 Warázu, also known as Pauserna or Guarasugwé (Guarasú'we), is a moribund Tupi–Guaraní language of Brazil.
 It was also formerly spoken in Bolivia.
 It is spoken by the Guarasugwé people, who were estimated to number 125 according to a census in 2012.
+It was previously considered to be extinct, but 4 speakers were found in 2006; this number had decreased to 2 in 2017.

 Classification

 Warázu is most closely related to Sirionó and Yuki (Yuqui).
 Ramirez (2017) places the classification of Warázu in the Guaraní subgroup of the Tupi-Guarani languages as follows: